postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 Variables in Postman are key-value pairs.
 Each variable name represents its key, so referencing the variable name allows you to access its value.

-You can use variables to pass data between requests and tests, for example if you are [chaining requests](/docs/running-collections/intro-to-collection-runs/) using a collection.
+You can use variables to pass data between requests and tests, for example if you are [chaining requests](https://www.postman.com/postman/workspace/postman-team-collections/collection/1559645-81122f8b-5e07-4760-9504-f4387f45d2bc) in a collection.

 You can use environments to group sets of variables together and share them with collaborators, for example if you use one set of config details for your production server and another for testing.
 See [Managing environments](/docs/sending-requests/managing-environments/) for more on how you can incorporate environments into your team workflows.